Eidolon123/Notes/Assessment/345 report.md

 ### Industrial IoT

-Industrial IoT or IIoT refers to the application of IoT connected devices in industrial applications such as manufacturing, assembly and logistics (Trend Micro, n.d)
+Industrial IoT or IIoT refers to the application of IoT connected devices in industrial applications such as manufacturing, assembly and logistics (Trend Micro, n.d).
+Security failures in Industrial processes such as these can have some of the most expensive and dangerous consequences.
+For example

+Unpatched security camera to router to network.
+Link to vulns in IoT devices being hard to patch, most devices being out of site out of mind.

 ### Smart Devices